-How to Choose a Nursing Program
+How to Choose from Online Schools for Nursing

 When you’re looking at online schools for nursing, you need to understand accreditation.
 This will become very important if you ever want to acquire an advanced practice RN degree (eg. Become a CRNA).

 In fact, this page is intended for the RN who wants to advance to the Masters or Doctorate degree level.

 There are two major types of accreditation: Regional and National.

 There are six regional accrediting associations in the United States, governing over the six regions of the country.
 Regional accreditation is very broad, and universities that offer a well rounded education.

 National accreditation, on the other hand, is generally given to schools that offer a specialized or technically oriented curriculum.
 In nursing, this means that one nursing program can be accurately compared to another nursing program, rather than comparing a nursing program with a liberal arts program.